Renault: Renault MN

 Both the Renault logo and its documentation (technical as well as commercial) historically used Renault MN, a custom typeface developed by British firm Wolff Olins.
-This type of family is said to have been designed mainly to save costs at a time where the use of typefaces was costly.
+This type of family is said to have been designed mainly to save costs at a time when the use of typefaces was costly.

 A retail version of the font family was sold by URW++ as Renault.

 Renault Identité

 In 2004, French typeface designer Jean-François Porchez was commissioned to design a replacement.
 This was shown in October of that year and was called Renault Identité.
 The OpenType font family was developed from the Renault logotype created by Éric de Berranger.

 Helvetica

 Since 2007, as part of the Saguez & Partners revamp, all graphic advertising makes use of Helvetica Neue Condensed.

 Renault Life

 The Renault Life font family was built by Fontsmith Limited, based on the foundry's FS Hackney font family.

 The family consists of six fonts in three weights (Life, Regular, and Bold) and one width, with complimentary italic.